-The most apparent discrepancy is the location of the conduction band edge at each high symmetry k-point.
-The energy differences are so small between each high symmetry point ($\approx$ 0.2 eV to 0.3 eV) that different functionals/pseudopotentials can predict the gap value to have different values and some methods even incorrectly predict the gap to be direct.
-Improvements to the underestimation of the gap can be achieved using methods such as GW or BSE, but these results depend on which functional is used to generate the starting wavefunction and the indirect/direct discrepancy still exists.
+The most apparent discrepancy is the location of the conduction band edge at each high symmetry $k$-point.
+The energy differences are so small between each high symmetry point ($\approx$0.2 eV to 0.3 eV) that different functionals/pseudopotentials can predict the gap value to have different values, and some methods even incorrectly predict the gap to be direct.
+Improvements to the underestimation of the gap can be achieved using methods such as GW or BSE, but these results depend on which functional is used to generate the starting wavefunction, and the indirect/direct discrepancy still exists.
 We used DMC to obtain the optimal lattice constant by isotropically scaling the lattice and finding the energy minima.
-To demonstrate the weak dependence that DMC has on the starting functional, we created DMC the trial wavefunction with PBE, LDA and SCAN functionals and performed the same calculation.
+To demonstrate the weak dependence that DMC has on the starting functional, we created the DMCtrial wavefunction with PBE, LDA, and SCAN functionals and performed the same calculation.
 We computed 3.74(2) \AA\space for DMC-PBE, 3.75(1) \AA\space for DMC-LDA, and 3.75(1) \AA\space for DMC-SCAN, which is in close agreement with experiment.
 With DMC, we confirmed that 2D GaSe is an indirect material ($\Gamma$-M) with a quasiparticle gap of 3.69(5) eV, which is in excellent agreement with the experimental value.
-From our calculation of the optical band gap, we obtained a maximum bound on the exciton binding energy to be 80 meV, which confirms that GaSe is a 2D material with a lower exciton binding energy than most TMDs \cite{2dexciton}, making it suitable for water-splitting applications.
+A full comparison of the electronic properties of 2D GaSe computed with DFT, G$_0$W$_0$ and DMC is depicted in Fig. \ref{band}.
+From our calculation of the optical band gap, we obtained a maximum bound on the exciton binding energy to be 80 meV, which confirms that GaSe is a 2D material with a lower exciton binding energy than most TMDs,\cite{2dexciton} making it suitable for water-splitting applications.
 More details of this work can be found in Ref. \onlinecite{10.1063/5.0023223}.